dxrcy/phonet-old/README.md

 All whitespace is ignored, except to separate words in [_tests_](#tests).

+> Note!
+This will replace spaces in Regex as well!

 Each statement must begin with an operator:

 - `#` Hashtag: A whole line comment.
 A semicolon ends the comment